 Students have a wide range of options such as private rentals, private hostels and university halls and dorms.

 The two main types of accommodation in Singapore are on-campus and off-campus.
 University students generally prefer on-campus accommodation due to its cost-effectiveness and affordability.

-Hopefully, you now have an idea to choose the perfect accommodation in Singapore.
+Hopefully, you now have an idea to choose the perfect student accommodation in Singapore.
 Do you want to study in Singapore but aren’t able to find a suitable university?
 Reach out to our experts at Leverage Edu as they will guide you in making the best choices in university and courses depending upon your interests and career goals.